webrtc-for-the-curious/webrtc-for-the-curious/content/docs/09-debugging.md

 #### netcat (nc)

 [netcat](https://en.wikipedia.org/wiki/Netcat) is command-line networking utility for reading from and writing to network connections using TCP or UDP.
-It is tipically available as the `nc` command.
+It is typically available as the `nc` command.

 #### tcpdump